timescale/docs/use-timescale/services/connection-pooling.md

 ## User authentication

-By default, the pooler passes through authentication to the database, so you can keep using any custom users you already have set up without further configuration.
-You can also continue using the `tsdbadmin` user, if that is your preferred method.
-However, for some cases, you might need to add custom configurations for a pooler user, such as `statement_timeout`.
+By default, the poolers have authentication to the database, so you can use any custom users you already have set up without further configuration.
+You can continue using the `tsdbadmin` user if that is your preferred method.
+However, you might need to add custom configurations for some cases such as `statement_timeout` for a pooler user.

 <Procedure>

 ### Creating a new user with custom settings

-1. Log in to your database as the `tsdbadmin` user, and create a new role:
+1. Log in to your database as the `tsdbadmin` user, and create a new role named `<MY_APP>` with the password as `<PASSWORD>`:

     ```sql
     CREATE ROLE my_app LOGIN PASSWORD '<NEW_PASSWORD>';
     ```

-1. Alter the role to change the setting for this user.
-This example changes the `statement_timeout` to 2 seconds:
+1. To change the `statement_timeout` settings to 2 seconds for this user:

     ```sql
     ALTER ROLE my_app SET statement_timeout TO '2s';
     ```

-1. Connect on the pooler with the new user:
+1. In a new terminal window, connect on the pooler with the new user `<MY_APP>`:

     ```bash
     ❯ PGPASSWORD=<NEW_PASSWORD> psql 'postgres://my_app@service.project.tsdb.cloud.timescale.com:30477/tsdb?sslmode=require'